Copenhagen Metro: Opening of lines M1 and M2

 Trial runs on stage 2A began on 24 February 2003 and opened on 29 May.
 All changes to bus and train schedules in Copenhagen took place on 25 May, but to allow Queen Margrethe II to open the line, the opening needed to be adapted to her calendar.
 This caused four days without a bus service along the line.
 Stage 2B, from Frederiksberg to Vanløse, opened on 12 October.

 Forum Station was nominated for the European Union Prize for Contemporary Architecture in 2005.
 On 2 December 2005, the final agreement to build the City Circle Line was made between the local and national governments.
 The price was estimated at 11.5 to 18.3 billion Danish krone (DKK), of which DKK 5.4 billion will be financed though ticket sales, and the remaining from the state and municipalities.
 In 2006, it was announced that the contract with Ansaldo to operate the metro had been prolonged another three years.
-However, the subcontract between Ansaldo and Serco Group was not extended, and the contract was instead given to Azienda Trasporti Milanesi in joint venture with Ansaldo; they took over operations from October 2007.
+However, the subcontract between Ansaldo and Serco was not extended, and the contract was instead given to Azienda Trasporti Milanesi in joint venture with Ansaldo; they took over operations from October 2007.
 The Ørestad Development Corporation was discontinued in 2007, and the ownership of the metro was transferred to Metroselskabet I/S.

 In January 2007, the city council decided that a branch was to be built during construction at Nørrebro, to allow a future branch line from the City Circle Line towards Brønshøj.
 The first part of this line was intended to be constructed at the same time as the City Circle Line, to avoid a multitude-higher construction cost and long interruptions of operations later.
 This did not involve a final decision, only an option for future construction.
 The Herlev/Brønshøj line was ultimately dropped as the City of Copenhagen withdrew its share of the cost of the Nørrebro branch chamber in its 2009 budget, and the state refused to continue the project.
 Any branch to the Herlev / Brønshøj region would now require a shutdown of the City Circle Line for an extended period of time.